automote/thingSocket/README.md

 	</ul>
 A webpage is also provided for entering SSID and Password if you are using the browser method.
 </p>
-The ESP in Wi-Plug acts as Webserver on port 80 and has the following APIs
+The ESP in thingSocket acts as Webserver on port 80 and has the following APIs
 </p>
 <p>
 The server will set a GPIO pin depending upon the request